rapha18th/fruit-classifier/README.md

 ```
 fruit_data = get_image_files(path)
 ```
-The get_image_files function above is a takes a path and returns a list of images all the images in that path.
+The get_image_files function above is a takes a path and returns a list of all the images in that path.

 Let us take a look at the data:
 ```